Jamestown Settlement & American Revolution Museum at Yorktown

 In 1957 Jamestown Settlement opened as a setting for the 350th anniversary of the founding in Virginia of America’s first permanent English colony.
 The museum developed new facilities, exhibits and programs in time for the 400th anniversary in 2007 of this seminal event in American history.
 Expansive exhibition galleries, an introductory film and revitalized living-history areas present the story of 17th-century Virginia and its Powhatan Indian, English and west central African cultural origins, drawing on a wealth of historical information revealed by late 20th- and early 21st-century archaeological and documentary research.
 Jamestown Settlement continues to commemorate the anniversary of Jamestown’s founding with an annual event in May.

 Just 20 miles away from where Jamestown was established in 1607, the outcome of the American Revolution was determined at the 1781 Siege of Yorktown.
 The American Revolution Museum at Yorktown is successor to the Yorktown Victory Center, founded in 1976 in conjunction with the 200th anniversary of America’s Declaration of Independence.
 The museum holds a “Liberty Celebration” event every July and participates in an annual townwide celebration in October of the momentous American victory at Yorktown five years after the Declaration was adopted.
-Yorktown Victory Celebration on October 15 and 16, 2016, featured the debut of the American Revolution Museum at Yorktown’s introductory film and permanent exhibition galleries.
+Yorktown Victory Celebration on October 20 and 21, 2017, will feature Revolutionary War re-enactors and artillery firings saluting the 237th anniversary of America’s Revolutionary War victory.

 RE-CREATING THE PAST